 I was recently asked to comment on the changes to maternity pay for the Politics Show on BBC1.
 Maternity leave laws were changing, and they wanted a business perspective on the changes.

-I was surprised how deep the myths around maternity pay are, so I decided to debunk a few ideas here.
+I was surprised how deep the myths around maternity pay are when I was talking about it so I decided to debunk a few ideas here.

 A pregnant employee will cost me a fortune

 A bit of a myth.
-Two thirds of women do come back after maternity leave, usually within 28 weeks after the baby is born.
-And when someone isn’t going to come back, she’ll usually tell you beforehand, or let’s face it, you’ll know.
+Two-thirds of women do come back after maternity leave, usually within 28 weeks after the baby is born.
+Many women prefer to come back part time, at least for the first year, which is can often be a bonus.
+And when someone isn’t going to return, she’ll usually tell you beforehand, or let’s face it, you’ll know.

 I’ll have to get someone else

 This is the area which is, in fact, a major pain when someone goes on maternity leave.
 We all hate the hassle of recruitment and don’t have time to train someone new up.
 So you have to think about how you’re going to cover.

 Often you need to advertise the job on a temporary contract, but sometimes you can be more creative.